AndreaGuarracino/gfainject/README.md

 # gfainject

-`gfainject` is a tool for mapping alignments from BAM or PAF format files to pangenome graphs in a GFA (Graphical Fragment Assembly) format graph.
+`gfainject` is a tool for mapping alignments from BAM, GBAM, or PAF format files to pangenome graphs in a GFA (Graphical Fragment Assembly) format graph.
 It outputs a GAF (Graph Alignment Format) file with one record per alignment, mapping each alignment to a sequence of steps in the graph.

 ## Features

-- Supports both BAM and PAF input formats
+- Supports BAM, PAF, and GBAM input formats
 - Maps alignments to GFA paths
 - Outputs results in GAF format
 - Efficient processing of large datasets